HeapsIO/heaps-doc/Hello-HashLink.md

 # Hello Hashlink

 [HashLink](https://hashlink.haxe.org/) is a virtual machine for Haxe.
-It can be used to build native desktop applications as well mobile platforms (Android / iOS) and consoles.
+It can be used to build native desktop applications as well as mobile platforms (Android / iOS) and consoles.

 Now that you have [installed](https://github.com/HeapsIO/heaps/wiki/Installation) both Heaps and Visual Studio Code, let's create a new Heaps application.